Making Separation-First Multi-Stream Audio Watermarking Feasible via Joint Training: Introduction

-However, modern generative pipelines often combine audio from multiple sources and rights holders.
-A single synthetic waveform may contain a watermarked music accompaniment and a separately watermarked or unwatermarked vocal stream.
-Existing watermarking systems are typically designed for single-watermark, single-carrier settings and degrade sharply in such multi-source mixtures.
+Modern audio production increasingly relies on generative models, neural editing tools, and stem-based workflows.
+A released waveform may therefore combine speech, vocals, accompaniment, or sound effects originating from different models, creators, or rights holders.
+This raises a practical provenance question: can each source stream carry its own watermark, and can these watermarks still be recovered after the streams are mixed and later separated?

-A natural strategy is to apply a music source separator (e.g., Demucs~\cite{Rouard23_Demucs}, TF-GridNet~\cite{Wang23_TFGridNet}, Open-Unmix~\cite{openunmix}, or Spleeter \cite{spleeter}) to decompose the mixture into stems and then detect watermarks per stem.
-In practice, separation is not lossless: even state-of-the-art separators introduce artifacts that may corrupt watermark-bearing cues, leading to low detection rates despite acceptable perceptual quality~\cite{demucsartificats}.
+Traditional audio watermarking \cite{Bender1996Techniques} method are usually fragile.
+Existing neural audio watermarking systems are typically designed for single-carrier decoding, where the detector receives the watermarked audio after conventional channel distortions such as noise, filtering, compression, or resampling \cite{liu2023dear, Singh24_SilentCipher}.
+This setting does not directly address multi-stream mixtures.
+If several independently watermarked stems are mixed into one waveform, a verifier must first recover source-specific estimates and then decode the corresponding payload from each separated stem.

-In this paper, we study whether independently watermarking different stems and decoding after source separation is feasible in realistic mixtures.
-We show that directly combining a strong watermark with an off-the-shelf separator often fails due to a mismatch between robustness to generic distortions and robustness to separation-induced artifacts.
-We then demonstrate that end-to-end joint training of the watermarking system and the separator together makes this separation-first Multi-Stream framework feasible.
+A natural solution is to apply a music source separator, such as Demucs~\cite{demucs}, TF-GridNet~\cite{Wang23_TFGridNet}, Open-Unmix~\cite{openunmix}, or Spleeter~\cite{spleeter}, before watermark decoding.
+However, source separation is not a lossless transformation.
+Even when the separated stems are perceptually acceptable, the separator may introduce source leakage, phase inconsistency, spectral smearing, and other structured artifacts that corrupt watermark-bearing cues~\cite{demucsartificats}.
+As a result, robustness to generic acoustic distortions does not necessarily imply robustness to separation-induced distortions.

-Our contribution can be summarized as follows: \begin{itemize} \item We formalize a separation-first, multi-stream audio watermarking evaluation setting. \item We show that strong neural watermarking methods degrade to unacceptable decoding after separation. \item We demonstrate that joint end-to-end training substantially improves post-separation robustness while maintaining perceptual quality. \end{itemize}
+In this work, we study separation-first multi-stream audio watermarking as a controlled known-key payload recovery problem.
+The separator is treated as part of the verification pipeline rather than as an arbitrary unknown pre-processing step, allowing the watermarking system and separator to be selected or optimized together at detection time.
+We evaluated whether separation-aware training can improve post-separation payload recovery while preserving perceptual quality and separation integrity.